scu-zjz/IMDLBenCo-doc/docs/guide/quickstart/1_model_zoo.md

 ## Pre-trained Weights Download
 In addition, different models will also have their own custom parameters or required pre-trained weights.
-This part will be supplemented in subsequent documents.
-TODO

 Currently, you can directly refer to the README in each model folder under [this path](https://github.com/scu-zjz/IMDLBenCo/tree/main/IMDLBenCo/model_zoo) to download the required pre-trained weights.